AllenGleeson/Ellas_Design/readme.md

 ### Future Additions

 The ability for the user to be able to log in with other social media accounts like instagram etc. I also may add sorting for the products page but it isn't urgent for the client as there aren't an enormous amount of products at this time.
-A possible feature is to add reviews for the products.
-This would be simple enough to do.

 ### Credits